 “Grigsby my dear!”
 He sang out, “Haven’t seen you since that karaoke duet in Tokyo.”

-“Joji, glad you’re here but listen.
-I have to,” Grigsby paused, “Manage expectations.
+“Joji, glad you’re here but listen, I have to,” Grigsby paused, “Manage expectations.
 You cannot be a lunatic, this isn’t your show it’s my show.
-You’re here to hype Very Ferry not Joji.”
+You’re here to hype up Very Ferry, not Joji.”